How to Set a Profitable Minimum Price in Your Amazon Repricer

 5. Overhead and Miscellaneous Costs

-Don’t ignore indirect costs—warehouse rent, video assistant wages, software subscriptions, insurance, and even barcoding expenses affect per-unit profit.
+Don’t ignore indirect costs—warehouse rent, virtual assistant wages, software subscriptions, insurance, and even barcoding expenses affect per-unit profit.

 6. Target Profit Margin